AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 ## Enter connection info in MBI

 To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the MySQL credentials page open?
-If not, go to **Data &gt; Connections** and click the Add New Data Source button, then the MySQL icon.
+If not, go to **Data > Connections** and click the Add New Data Source button, then the MySQL icon.
 Do not forget to toggle the Encrypted button to Yes.

 Enter the following info into this page, starting with the Database Connection section: